-This report is the Annual Report for the period July 2012-June 2013 by the Taranaki Regional Council describing the monitoring programme associated with resource consents held by the New Plymouth District Council (NPDC).
+This report is the Annual Report for the period July 2013-June 2014 by the Taranaki Regional Council (The Council) describing the monitoring programme associated with two resource consents held by the New Plymouth District Council (NPDC).
 The NPDC operates the Todd Energy Aquatic Centre situated on Tisch Avenue at New Plymouth.

-This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents held by the NPDC that relate to discharges of pool and filter water into the Tasman Sea and to erect, place, use and maintain an ocean outfall.
-This is the thirteenth Annual Report to be prepared by the Taranaki Regional Council to cover the Todd Energy Aquatic Centre's water discharges and their effects.
+This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consents that relate to discharges of pool and filter water into the Tasman Sea and to erect, place, use and maintain an ocean outfall.
+This is the 14th Annual Report to be prepared by the Taranaki Regional Council to cover the Todd Energy Aquatic Centre's water discharges and their effects.